redhatsafety-p/redhat-/README.md

-# redhat is an institute where we are providing safety courses, both at national and international levels.
+# Redhat is an institute where we are providing safety courses, both at national and international levels.
+National level has BSS Diploma certified by central government and International level courses has International General Certification Level-3 and International Diploma Level-6 certified by Nebosh,UK